How to Build a Garden Shed for Summer

 1. Marking your site

 Step one is to mark your site.
 You may choose to lay out your shed on some foundations – this could be a full concrete slab, or a few concrete tiles.
-Alternatively, your shed may be suitable to free stand on the ground.
+Alternatively, your shed may be suitable to free stand on the ground, or you could add a timber floor kit.

 2. Assemble your frame and attach your cladding